Giuseppe de Majo

 Giuseppe de Majo (di Maio; 5 December 1697 – 18 November 1771) was an Italian composer and organist.
 He was the father of the composer Gian Francesco de Majo.
 His compositional output consists of 10 operas, an oratorio, a concerto for 2 violins, and a considerable amount of sacred music.

 Life and career

-Born in Naples, Majo spent most of his life working in his native city.
-He began his studies at the age of 9 at the Conservatorio della Pietà dei Turchini where he was a pupil of Nicola Fago and Andrea Basso.
+Born in Naples on December 5, 1967.
+He dedicated himself to music studies at an early age.
+Majo spent most of his life working in his native city.
+He began his studies at the age of 9 at the Conservatorio della Pietà dei Turchini, where he was a pupil of Nicola Fago and Andrea Basso.
 His first opera, Lo finto laccheo, premiered in 1725 at the Teatro dei Fiorentini.

+In 1728, he married Teresa Manna, who was the sister of the composer Giacinto and niece of Feo.
+In 1732, the couple had a son, Gianfrancesco.

 Majo was appointed organista soprannumerario at the Royal chapel of Naples in May 1736.
-There he flourished, largely due to the favoritism given to him by Queen Maria Amalia.
-In 1744 he succeeded Leonardo Leo as maestro di cappella at the Royal chapel.
+There he flourished, largely due to the favouritism given to him by Queen Maria Amalia.
+In 1744, he succeeded Leonardo Leo as maestro di cappella at the Royal chapel.
 He remained in that post through 1770.
-He died in Naples in 1771.
+He died in Naples on November 18, 1771.